JamishaBade/Git-tutorial/git_tutorial_site/docs/merging.md

 If we then try to merge master with feature2, Git detects a conflict because feature1’s changes are not in feature2.

 To resolve this, Git creates a new merge commit that combines the changes from both feature1 and feature2, ensuring that all files from both branches are preserved.

+## Summary

+Git branches share a common ancestor (the commit where they split).

+When you merge, Git replays the changes made on one branch into the other.

+The branch you merge into will now have:

+Its own commits/files, plus

+The new commits/files from the other branch.

+The branch you merged from does not change.
+So, after git merge branch2 while on branch1:

+- branch1 = has everything from branch1 + branch2.

+- branch2 = stays the same.